 - Fines and other fees.
 Fines and legal fees can be expensive.
 A first offense in the state of Maryland may cost up to $1,000.
 (This doesn’t include potential attorney fees and court costs);

-- Drunk driving education.
+- Driver improvement classes.
 The court may require you to attend classes to ensure you understand the ramifications of impaired driving;

 - Community service.
 The court may sentence you to community service following a DUI; and